drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 #### X.509 client authentication

-!! **double check** !!

 The validation of X.509 client certificates traditionally happens in TLS handshake phase.
 However, we not always have all necessary information available at that time.
-For example, it may be that the tenant does not use a custom hostname, but transmits the tenant information as an HTTP query parameter instead.
+For example, it may be that the application does not use a custom hostname, but transmits the application information as an HTTP query parameter instead.

 That is why the X.509 client checked for some basic constraints during the TLS handshake validation (like expiration date).
 It will be re-checked later on by the authentication service when the full request information is available.